wlg1/wlg1.github.io/ch2.1.md

 $$ W = \begin{bmatrix} 0.5 & ? \\ 2 & ? \end{bmatrix} $$
 </p>

 Note that we have stated what will be sent to one basis vector; but in 2D coordinate space, there are two, so let's find where to send the second one.
 To avoid too many changes in the coordinate space, let's use a rotation matrix.
-A rotation matrix requires that the two column vector are at 90 degree angles, <a href="https://sciencing.com/vector-perpendicular-8419773.html
+A rotation matrix requires that both column vectors are at 90 degree angles, <a href="https://sciencing.com/vector-perpendicular-8419773.html
 "> so we'll use a technique to find a vector that's 90 degrees to [0.5, 2].</a> Then this rotation matrix is:

 <p align="center">